-RoboCup RoboCup Changes and Comments RC-4.5.1: Team leaders may ask the referee for permission to remove a player from the Repair of Robots field, if there is a problem with the players hardware and/or software.
+field, if there is a problem with the players hardware and/or software.
 If the referee gives permission to remove a player, one human team member, who must be properly dressed and who has been identified to the referee before the start of the game, may enter the field and remove a robot only during a game stoppage.
 Checking that the player's equipment is correct may also be done by assistant referees.
 After a player has been repaired or a players equipment has been corrected the player is allowed to enter the field only during a game stoppage and after having received a corresponding signal from the RefBox over the network socket.
 The referee will signal the person at the RefBox when a player is removed from the field.
 The person at the RefBox will press a button for the team which indicates that a player is removed.
 After 20s the RefBox will send automatically a signal over the network socket that a robot can enter the field again during the next game stoppage.
 The RefBox will show when the 20s period is over.
 If a robot re-enters the field before the 20s are passed or when the game is not stopped, the opponent team will be awarded a free kick executed on the kick-off point.
-The robot that illegally entered the field has to be removed again and the 20s period will be restarted.
+The robot that illegally entered the field has to be removed again and RoboCup RoboCup Changes and Comments If the referee gives permission to remove a player, one human team member, who must be properly dressed and who has been identified to the referee before the start of the game, may enter the field and remove a robot only during a game stoppage.
+Checking that the player's equipment is correct may also be done by assistant referees.
+After a player has been repaired or a players equipment has been corrected the player is allowed to enter the field only during a game stoppage and after having received a corresponding signal from the RefBox over the network socket.
+The referee will signal the person at the RefBox when a player is removed from the field.
+The person at the RefBox will press a button for the team which indicates that a player is removed.
+After 20s the RefBox will send automatically a signal over the network socket that a robot can enter the field again during the next game stoppage.
+The RefBox will show when the 20s period is over.
+If a robot re-enters the field before the 20s are passed or when the game is not stopped, the opponent team will be awarded a free kick executed on the kick-off point.
+The robot that illegally entered the field has to be removed again and RC-4.5.1: Team leaders may ask the referee for permission to remove a player from the Me 200 period will be resulted. field, if there is a problem with the players hardware and/or software.
+If the referee gives permission to remove a player, one human team member, who must be properly dressed and who has been identified to the referee before the start of the game, may enter the field and remove a robot only during a game stoppage.
+Checking that the player's equipment is correct may also be done by assistant referees.
+After a player has been repaired or a players equipment has been corrected the player is allowed to enter the field only during a game stoppage and after having